SamuelSchlesinger/tshts/README.md

 TSHTS already supports the core functionality needed for most spreadsheet tasks:

-- ✅ Full formula evaluation with 15+ operators and functions
+- ✅ Multi-type formula evaluation (numbers and strings) with 25+ operators and functions
+- ✅ String manipulation and text processing capabilities
 - ✅ Cell references and range operations
 - ✅ File persistence with JSON format
 - ✅ Responsive terminal UI with keyboard shortcuts